This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 The best part about this recipe?
 All you’ve got to do is mix everything up, shape your cookies, and then it’s into the oven for less than 10 minutes!
 These gorgeous cookies are so easy to make!
 They’re perfect for a last-minute dessert.

 - Preheat Oven, Mix Dry Ingredients: Let’s make some cookies!
 To begin, preheat oven to 375 degrees Fahrenheit.
 In a medium mixing bowl, combine flour, cocoa powder, cornstarch, baking soda, and salt.
-Set aside.
+Then set aside.

 - Mix Wet Ingredients: In another mixing bowl or stand mixer, cream together the butter, shortening, and sugar about 3 minutes until fluffy.
-Slowly add in the egg yolk and egg and mix to combine.
-Add vinegar, vanilla, and food coloring and mix until just combined.
+Then slowly add in the egg yolk and egg and mix to combine.
+Add vinegar, vanilla, and food coloring and then mix until just combined.

 - Combine: Add in the dry ingredients until combined.
-Mix in ½ cup white chocolate chips.
+Then mix in 1/2 cup white chocolate chips.

 - Shape: Line cookie sheets with parchment paper and scoop out the cookie dough into heaping tablespoons.
 Be careful not to flatten the cookies.